ganyguru/TEMGUILESC/README.md

 ### 5. View Results

+**Important:** You must manually create a folder named `processed_files` in the same directory as the executable before running the application.

-After processing completes, results are saved in the `processed_files` folder:
+After processing completes, results are saved in this folder:

 ![Processed Files Folder](images/Processed_Files.png)
 *Output folder structure with processed data*